-Intangible asset amortization expense was approximately \$923,000 and \$625,000 for the three months ended March 31, 2004 and 2003, respectively.
-Amortization expense of existing amortizable intangible assets is estimated to be \$4.3 million for the year ending December 31, 2004, and \$4.5 million for the years ended December 31, 2005, 2006, 2007 and 2008.
+Intangible asset amortization expense for the three and six months ended June 30, 2004 was approximately \$1.1 million and \$2.0 million, respectively, compared to \$0.7 million and \$1.4 million for the same periods in 2003.
+Amortization expense of existing amortizable intangible assets is estimated to be \$4.1 million for the year ending December 31, 2004, \$4.3 million for each of the years ending December 31, 2005, 2006, and 2007 and \$4.2 million for the year ending December 31, 2008.
 The change in goodwill and other intangible assets during 2004 is also the result of foreign currency translation adjustments and adjustments resulting from adjustments to preliminary purchase price allocations for certain 2003 acquisitions.

-5. Stock-Based Compensation
+5. Stock Based Compensation

 The Company applies the intrinsic-value-based method of accounting prescribed by Accounting Principles Board (APB) Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations including FASB Interpretation No. 44, Accounting for Certain Transactions involving Stock Compensation, an interpretation of APB Opinion No. 25, issued in March 2000, to account for its fixed-plan stock options.
 Under this method, the Company records compensation expense using the graded method, on the date of grant only if the current market price of the underlying stock exceeds the exercise price and the number of stock options is fixed.
-FASB No. 148, Accounting for Stock-Based Compensation Transition and Disclosure, an amendment of FASB Statement No. 123, Accounting for Stock-Based Compensation, provides alternative methods of transition for a voluntary change to the fair-value-based method of accounting for stock-based employee compensation plans under FASB No. 123 and amends the disclosure requirements of FASB No. 123.
+FASB No. 148, Accounting for Stock-Based Compensation Transition and Disclosure, an amendment of FASB Statement No. 123, Accounting for Stock Based Compensation, provides alternative methods of transition for a voluntary change to the fair-value-based method of accounting for stock-based employee compensation plans under FASB No. 123 and amends the disclosure requirements of FASB No. 123.
 As allowed by FASB No. 148 and 123, the Company has elected to continue to apply the intrinsic-value-based method of accounting described above, and has adopted only the disclosure requirements of FASB No. 148.

-The following table illustrates the effect on net income (loss) if the fair-value-based method had been applied to all outstanding awards in each period:
+The following table illustrates the effect on net income if the fair-value-based method had been applied to all outstanding awards in each period: